Eat Real Food

 Why This Is A Good Idea

-The Federal Dietary Guidelines recommend 1.5 - 2 cups of fruit and 2-3 cups of vegetables daily (about 5 servings)—giving you the vital vitamins, nutrients and fiber your body needs to thrive.
+The Federal Dietary Guidelines recommend a minimum of 1.5 - 2 cups of fruit and 2-3 cups of vegetables daily (about 5 servings)—giving you the vital vitamins, nutrients and fiber your body needs to thrive.
 And The American Heart Association recommends that women consume no more than 6 teaspoons (about 24 grams) of added sugar per day, and men no more than 9 teaspoons (about 36 grams).
 Eating a real food diet maximizes vegetable intake, and minimizes added sugar.

 Over 70% of strokes and colon cancer can be avoided, as can at least 80% of heart disease and 90% of type 2 diabetes, and diet is a significant factor.
 Along with exercise and not smoking, developing good eating habits (less animal products, less processed food and more veggies and fruit) can help cut your risk of diabetes by 95%, your risk of heart attack by 80% and risk of a stroke by half.

 Note: It can be easy to fall into the trap of thinking certain processed foods are healthy simply because they are labelled “Vegan” or “Gluten-free”—even Oreos are vegan, but they’re far from healthy.
 Eating real food is the best way to ensure you get the nutrients your body needs, regardless of your particular dietary preference.